Eloquent: A More Robust Transmission Scheme for LLM Token Streaming: Abstract

 \section{Abstract}

-To render each generated token in real time, the LLM server generates response tokens one by one and streams each generated token (or group of a few tokens) through the network to the user right after it is generated, which we refer to as {\em LLM token streaming}.
-However, under unstable network conditions, the LLM token streaming experience could suffer greatly from stalls since one packet loss could block the rendering of tokens contained in subsequent packets even if they arrive on time.
-With a real-world measurement study, we show that current applications including ChatGPT, Claude, and Bard all suffer from increased stall under unstable network.
+To render each generated token in real-time for users, the Large Language Model (LLM) server generates tokens one by one and streams each token (or group of a few tokens) through the network to the user right after generation, which we refer to as {\em LLM token streaming}.
+However, under unstable network conditions, the LLM token streaming experience could suffer greatly from stalls since one packet loss could block the rendering of later tokens even if the packets containing them arrive on time.
+With a measurement study, we show that current applications suffer from increased stalls under unstable networks.

-For this emerging token streaming problem in LLM Chatbots, we propose a novel transport layer scheme, called {\em \name}, which puts new generated tokens as well as currently unacknowledged tokens in the next outgoing packet.
-This ensures that each packet contains some new tokens and can be independently rendered when received, thus avoiding aforementioned stalls caused by missing packets.
-Through simulation under various network conditions, we show \name reduces stall ratio (proportion of token rendering wait time) by 71.0\% compared to the token streaming method commonly used by real chatbot applications and by 31.6\% compared to a custom packet duplication scheme.
+For this emerging token streaming problem in LLM Chatbots that differs from previous multimedia and text applications, we propose a novel transmission scheme, called {\em Eloquent}, which puts newly generated tokens as well as currently unacknowledged tokens in the next outgoing packet.
+This ensures that each packet contains some new tokens and, in the meantime, is independently rendered when received, avoiding the aforementioned stalls caused by missing packets.
+Through simulation under various networks, we show \name reduces stall ratio (proportion of token rendering wait time) by 71.0\% compared to the retransmission method commonly used by real chatbot applications and by 31.6\% compared to the baseline packet duplication scheme.
 By tailoring \name to fit the token-by-token generation of LLM, we enable the Chatbots to respond like an eloquent speaker for users to better enjoy pervasive AI.